Haryanka dynasty: Bimbisara

 respective religions.
 Uttaradhyayana Sutra says he was a follower of Mahavira, whereas Sutta Nipata depicts him and his wife, Khema, as followers of Buddha.
 The latter further mentions he deputed Jīvaka to assist Buddha's Sangha.
 He also married Chellana and Kosala Devi, sister of Pasenadi.

 According to George Turnour and N.L.
 Dey, the name of the father of Bimbisara was Bhatiya or Bhattiya, but the Puranas refer him as Hemajit, Kshemajit, Kshetroja or Ksetrauja and the Tibetan texts mention him as Mahapadma.

 Ajatashatru

-Ajatashatru reigned from 493 to 462 BCE.
+Ajatashatru reigned from 493 to 462 BCE, according to the Mahavamsa chronology.
 He married Vajira, Kosala's princess.

 In some sources, Bimbisara was imprisoned and killed by his son and successor, Ajatashatru, under whose rule the dynasty reached its largest extent.
-Ajatashatru was contemporary with Mahavira (599–527 BCE) and Gautama Buddha (563–483 BCE).
+Ajatashatru was contemporary with Mahavira and Gautama Buddha.
 Ajatashatru fought a war against the Vajjika League, ruled by the Lichhavis, and conquered them.